ladybug-tools/spider/gbxml-viewer/r12/assets/splash-screen.md

 * Added new issue finders
 * Added new area and orientation calculations panel
 * Operation on mobile devices improved
+* Second pass at adding edit and save changes capability

 </details><details>